“I need to call Sarah.”

 - Perspective determines the model’s viewpoint and what gets attention.
 It sets which aspects of experience matter most and how situations get framed.
 When perspective changes, the same information can produce entirely different meanings and possibilities.

 You go to sleep with a problem on your mind.
 The next morning, the solution is there.
 We say the subconscious was working on it, treating conscious and subconscious as separate processors.
-But there’s no handoff.
+No handoff occurred.
 Part of the model kept running while sleep got much of your interpretations out of the way.

 The mind compares and reorganizes continuously, whether you notice or not.
 The same mechanism that runs while you’re awake keeps running through the night.